kiner-shah/mykmoments/README.md

 # Note about Crow
 You need to apply a [patch](crow_hack.patch) after cloning Crow because there is one [open issue](https://github.com/CrowCpp/Crow/issues/538) because of which Crow doesn't send proper response for preflight OPTIONS requests.
+**UPDATE**: Crow has released new versions since then and the issue above is now fixed, so the patch may not be needed anymore.

 # Database schema
 Database schema is present [here](restapi/mkm_db.sql).